 This article is designed to introduce the concept of technical indicators and explain how to use them in your analysis.
-We will shed light on the difference between leading and lagging indicators, as well as look into the benefits and drawbacks.
-Many, if not most, popular indicators are shown as oscillators.
+We will shed light on the difference between leading and lagging indicators, as well as look into the benefits and drawbacks of both.
+Many (if not most) popular indicators are shown as oscillators.
 With this in mind, we will also show how to read oscillators and explain how signals are derived.
-Later we will turn our focus to specific technical indicators and provide examples of signals in action.
+Later, we will turn our focus to specific technical indicators and provide examples of signals in action.

 A technical indicator offers a different perspective from which to analyze the price action.
 Some, such as moving averages, are derived from simple formulas and the mechanics are relatively easy to understand.
 Others, such as Stochastics, have complex formulas and require more study to fully understand and appreciate.
 Regardless of the complexity of the formula, technical indicators can provide a unique perspective on the strength and direction of the underlying price action.

 A simple moving average is an indicator that calculates the average price of a security over a specified number of periods.
 If a security is exceptionally volatile, then a moving average will help to smooth the data.
 A moving average filters out random noise and offers a smoother perspective of the price action.
 Veritas (VRTSE) displays a lot of volatility and an analyst may have difficulty discerning a trend.
 By applying a 10-day simple moving average to the price action, random fluctuations are smoothed to make it easier to identify a trend.